 This project was considered complete and was handed over to the village after the District Water Office did an evaluation and declared that it had been completed to their standards, and was now the property, and responsibility of the community.
 The Water Committee of the community sets up rates for water use and a few members of the community are trained in maintenance and repair of the system.

 The second phase of this project was started in 2020 after a 6 month lockdown of the entire country in order to stop the spread of Covid-19.
-In this part of the project, we will be constructing a second reservoir near the first one, two more water points and a livestock watering station outside of the village for access by local herdsmen.
+In this part of the project, we constructed a second reservoir near the first one, three more water points and one at a near by school for access by children and families alike.

-In both phases of the project, a social worker and community educator will accompany the field manager to sit down with the community to make sure the points are in the most accessible place, that the community agrees to take care of the water points, and that they understand the need to wash hands and to be sure that family pit latrines are constructed for continued improvement of sanitation in the area.
-Children are taught alongside their parents and community elders and it is expected that everyone in the community will contribute to this project.
-It is therefore important to have someone working as our field manager that speaks the local language of Oromo.
-Our partners source all materials and supplies from Ethiopian merchants and hire professional plumbers and masons for the project while members of the community are expected to help with manual labor as their contribution to the water projects coming to their area.
+In both phases of the project, a social worker and community educator along with the field manager sat down with the community to make sure the points were in the most accessible place, that the community agreed to take care of the water points, and that they understood the need to wash hands and to be sure that family pit latrines are constructed for continued improvement of sanitation in the area.
+The pit latrines are the last part of the project to be completed.
+This is the responsibility of the people living in the area along with the area Water Committee.
+Children were taught alongside their parents and community elders and as expected, everyone in the community helped contribute to this project.
+In this second phase of the project, we learned from the first and made sure that the project manager spoke the local language of Oromo to better connect with the community.
+Our partners sourced all materials and supplies from Ethiopian merchants and hired professional plumbers and masons for the project while members of the community were expected to help with manual labor and construction of personal pit latrines as their contribution to the water projects coming to their area.